General Information

 Facing the South

-These defensive structures of Kumamoto Castle face south because it faces Satsuma Province, which Kato Kiyomasa feared the most.
-It is said that Kato Kiyomasa made a small escape tunnel at the bottom of a small castle tower in the northern area.
+The defensive structures of Kumamoto Castle face south because they were oriented toward Satsuma Province, which Katō Kiyomasa viewed as his greatest concern.
+It is said that he also had a small escape tunnel constructed at the base of a minor tower in the northern part of the castle for his personal use.

 Key Structures